Pegahka/GenerativeAxonModel/README.md

 ### Prerequisites

-The code was implemented with MATLAB 2016b, should however be compatible with other versions of MATLAB.
+The code was implemented with MATLAB 2016b though it should be compatible with other MATLAB versions as well.
-Version 6.9 of the MATLAB Parallel Computing Toolbox should be installed however to run the following code.
+Version 6.9 of the MATLAB Parallel Computing Toolbox should be installed.

 ### Running the generative model